 Speech-language pathologists, sometimes called speech therapists, assess and treat persons with speech, language, voice, and fluency disorders.
-Speechlanguage pathologists work with people who have difficulty producing speech sounds.
+Speech-language pathologists work with people who have difficulty producing speech sounds.
 They also work with those having speech and rhythm fluency problems.
 Examples include stuttering and voice disorders, such as inappropriate pitch or harsh voice.
 They also help patients understand and produce language and help those who wish to improve their communication skills by modifying an accent.
 Other patient cases include those with cognitive communication impairments, such as attention, memory, and problem-solving disorders.
 They also work with people who have difficulty swallowing.

 During the initial consultation, speech-language pathologists evaluate the client's ability to understand and produce language.
 They check the clients hearing because poor hearing can affect the ability to learn speech.
 In addition, they check how muscles are working.
 Some people lose muscle control because of a stroke.
-Other patients are born with a cleft palate or other impairment that makes speech difficult.
+Others are born with a cleft palate or other physical cause that makes speech difficult.
 When they discover a physical problem in the structure of the mouth, pathologists may refer clients to doctors.
+All observations and client records are contained in a detailed file.

 When they get new clients, speech-language pathologists ask them questions to identify their problems.
 They collect information and arrange for tests.
 At times, they consult with other staff members to interpret test results.
-Once they have enough information, speech pathologists design treatment plans specific to the client's needs.
+Once they have enough information, speech pathologists design plans specific to the client's needs.
 As improvements are made, they will revise the plan as needed.
 For example, they may teach clients how to make specific sounds.
 They may also teach sign language or lip reading.
 Some speech pathologists research new treatments and write reports about their findings.
-Others teach students and medical staff about preventing and treating hearing loss and speech disorders.
+Others advise teaching and medical staff about preventing and treating hearing loss and speech disorders.

-- Speech-language pathologists treat language and speaking disorders - Interact with clients and family members - Must have a master's degree, some have a doctoral degree - Need a license from the Nevada State Board of Examiners for Audiology and Speech Pathology
+- Speech-language pathologists treat language and speaking disorders - Interact with clients and family members - Must have a master's degree, some have a doctoral degree - Need to be licensed by the Nevada State Board of Examiners for Audiology and Speech Pathology

 - Nevada State College (Henderson)

-- Bachelor's, Other Advanced Degree
+- Bachelor's

 - University of Nevada, Reno

 - Bachelor's, Master's, Doctorate

-- Western Nevada College (Carson City) - Associate/Transfer